Meet Max George - Strictly Come Dancing 2020 contestant and former The Wanted member

 Meet Max George – Strictly Come Dancing 2020 contestant and former The Wanted member

-Everything you need to know about the former boy band member taking to the dance floor for this year's series
+Everything you need to know about the former boy band member taking to the dancefloor in this year's series.

-Max George will be hoping to follow in the footsteps of his former bandmate Jay McGuinness and lift the Strictly Come Dancing Glitterball.
+Remember Jay McGuiness?
+The Wanted frontman who became Strictly Come Dancing champ in 2015?
+Well, his bandmate Max George is now hoping to lift the Glitterball Trophy.

-Jay joined the Strictly Come Dancing winners Hall of Fame back in 2015 after he Jived his way to the top, and no doubt the pressure’s on Max to do the same.
+However, the singer-songwriter is already facing a hurdle following McGuiness into the Strictly Come Dancing winners Hall of Fame.
+During a training session, 32-year-old Max picked up a wrist injury and is currently wearing a cast.

 Who is Max George?